SysManSquad/sysmansquadblogdev/content/posts/2020-09-27-use-the-task-sequence-deployment-type-to-deploy-an-application-with-sensitive-information/index.md

                 </ul></figure>

                 <p class="has-text-align-justify has-pale-cyan-blue-background-color has-background">
-                  <strong>Note:</strong> if you can’t find the TS in the drop-down menu, check your <strong>RBAC </strong>permissions.
-To be able to add a TS deployment type, you need to have the <strong>Read Task Sequence permission</strong>.
+                  **Note:** if you can’t find the TS in the drop-down menu, check your **RBAC **permissions.
+To be able to add a TS deployment type, you need to have the **Read Task Sequence permission**.
 It can be done by giving your account the Read-Only Analyst role (Which allows view on all Configuration Manager objects) or by creating a custom role with the sufficient permissions.
-If the permissions are good, double-check that the TS doesn't include the <strong>OS deployment or OS upgrade step</strong> and that you have not marked it as a<strong> high-impact</strong> Task Sequence.
+If the permissions are good, double-check that the TS doesn't include the **OS deployment or OS upgrade step** and that you have not marked it as a** high-impact** Task Sequence.
                 </p>

                 <h2>